portingle/slf4jtesting/README.md

 The above example provices a default impl for the logger factory if the caller doesn't provide one.

-Or a scala translation of the example above ...
+Or a scala translation of the assembly example above ...

 ```scala
 import org.slf4j.ILoggerFactory;